DanielMurdoch/eth-abi-interactive/README.md

 This extension contributes the following settings:

-* `eth-abi-interactive.privateKeysFile`: File to store private keys used to sign transactions.
+- `eth-abi-explorer.privateKeysFile`: File to store private keys used to sign transactions.
 Keys are encrypted using a master password.
 They are encrypted via [Web3JS.eth.accounts](https://web3js.readthedocs.io/en/v1.2.0/web3-eth-accounts.html#wallet-encrypt).
-Will default to `$HOME/.eth-abi-interactive/keys.json`.
+Will default to `$HOME/.eth-abi-explorer/keys.json`.
-* `eth-abi-interactive.contractsPath`: Directory where the compiled smart contracts are stored.
+- `eth-abi-explorer.contractsPath`: Directory where the compiled smart contracts are stored.
 Relative to workspace root.
 Will default to Truffle's `build/contracts`.
-* `eth-abi-interactive.nodeURI`: Ethereum node to send transactions to.
+- `eth-abi-explorer.nodeURI`: Ethereum node to send transactions to.
 Defaults to `http://localhost:8545`.